Senhafathima/ACMRecruitment-senhafathima/questline-8/bridge-torch/solution.md

 - The bridge can hold at most **two people** at once.
 - The torch is required for crossing.
 - When two cross together, they move at the **slower person's pace**.
-- Someone must always bring the torch back if people remain on the original sid>
+- Someone must always bring the torch back if people remain on the original side.

 ## Optimal Strategy
-The key is to minimize the use of the two slowest people (7 and 10) while ensur>
+The key is to minimize the use of the two slowest people (7 and 10) while ensuring the two fastest (1 and 2) handle most of the returns.

 ### Step-by-step Sequence
 1. **1 and 2 cross** = 2 minutes (torch moves forward).